ngx-rocket/generator-ngx-rocket/generators/app/templates/docs/coding-guides/build-specific-configurations.md

 separate proxy configs in most cases.

 On that same note, the `server.ts` for SSR builds can also access `process.env` as it's set at runtime.
-But keep in mind that it stops there - the app itself is built, so even in SSR the app can't access process environment variables.
+But keep in mind that it stops there - the app itself is built, so even in SSR the client app can't access process environment variables.

 ## Security Considerations